justinhshz/itriarmandoc/README.md

 1. Ensure the latest version of Xcode is installed on your Mac from the Mac App Store.
 2. Connect your iPhone to the Mac via a USB cable and ensure the device is unlocked.
-3. Visit the [GitHub Releases page](https://github.com/justinhshz/itriarmandoc/releases) and download the Xcode project zip file (`arhpmanual-ios-xcodeproj.zip`).
+3. Visit the [GitHub Releases page](https://github.com/justinhshz/itriarmandoc/releases) and download the latest Xcode project zip file (`arhpmanual-ios-xcodeproj.zip`).
 4. Unzip the project to a local folder.

 #### 2. Open and Configure the Xcode Project